-To obtain an accurate diagnose, an examination would be needed.
-Although there are differences in how we treat each of these conditions, we've found that common limitations exist when it comes to bench pressing and shoulder pain.
+To obtain an accurate diagnosis, an examination would be needed.
+Although there are differences in how you should treat each of these conditions, there are common principles that will help you overcome shoulder pain when bench pressing.

-However, the only way to know what is contributing to shoulder pain when performing a bench press is to perform a movement assessment.
+The best way to know what is contributing to your shoulder pain when bench pressing is to have a movement assessment performed.